Vermont Electric Utility Incentives

 Federal Tax Credits for the Purchase of Electric Vehicles

 Federal tax credits ranging from $2,500 to $7,500 are available to buyers of qualified plug-in electric vehicles.
+The size of the credit is based on the battery size.
 Our vehicle comparison includes the exact amounts for each model.

-The Fine Print: The size of tax benefit is governed by the battery size of the vehicle.
-Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may also be a limiting factor in the size of the tax benefit received.
-For leased electric vehicles, the credit can only be claimed by the lessor but a portion of the benefit is often passed along to the lessee (driver) in the form of reduced payments.
+Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may be a limiting factor in the size of the tax benefit received.

 Federal Tax Credits for Electric Vehicle Charging Equipment